yuktha-0044/cp_chances/README.md

 It is quite simply, the oldest, largest, and most prestigious programming contest in the world.<br>
 <br>The ICPC is a multi-tier, team-based, programming competition.
 The contest participants come from over 2,000 universities that are spread across 80 countries and six continents.

+### Eligibility Criteria:
+- Willing and able to compete in the world finals.
+- Enrolled in a degree program at an institution (in or outside India) that can sponsor you.
+- Competing only for one institution for the calendar year.
+- You should not have participated in more than 2 contest finals prior to this attempt.
+- You should not have participated in more than 5 contest regionals prior to this attempt.
+- You cannot participate in more than 2 teams in the same year.
+- You cannot participate at more than 2 regionals in the same year (for Asia region).

 ### Contest Structure:
 The contest consists of two rounds:
 - [*ICPC Regionals*](https://icpc.global/regionals) : The regionals are organized by the local universities of different regions spread across the globe.
 The winners of these